srozemuller/rozemuller_blog/content/blog/2022-03-08-configure-subscribe-to-avd-in-rdp-client-automated/index.md

 ## Auto subscription configuration on Azure VM (for image management)

 Most customers are not using an Azure VM as a client.
 But in some cases, I use an Azure VM for image management.
-If you are not using Microsoft Endpoint Manager (MEM) or have an Azure virtual machine, there is another option to configure the auto subscription setting.
+If you are not using Microsoft Intune (MEM) or have an Azure virtual machine, there is another option to configure the auto subscription setting.
 At the back also MEM adds a registry key with a value.
 Thank you Tom Hickling for providing the key.

 *HKEY\_CURRENT\_USER\\Software\\Policies\\Microsoft\\Windows NT\\Terminal Services\\AutoSusbscription
 Reg\_SZ: <https://rdweb.wvd.microsoft.com/api/arm/feeddiscovery>*